vhartman/vhartman.github.io/_posts/2023-02-20-two-neurons-ride-a-bike.md

 </collision>
 ```

-After that, some physics parameters need to be set to allow for unsteered versions of the bike.
-I am not going to elaborate on that here, see the code for this.
+After that was fixed, the bike behaves as expected, and does not constantly fall over to the right.

 #### Path of an unsteered bicycle
-My initial core motivation for reimplementing this paper was Figure 2. from the paper that shows the path of the frontwheel for 800 runs when the bike is not steered.
+My initial core motivation for reimplementing this paper was Figure 2 from the paper that shows the path of the frontwheel for 800 runs when the bike is not steered and pushed to the right.
 Here's the original:

 <div style="width: 50%;margin:auto">